codio-content/Linux-Introduction/.guides/content/The-home-directory-ac7c.md

 ![home-directory](.guides/img/home-directory.png)

-John, Anita and Tom will have their own workspace directory without merging each others' files.
+John, Anita and Tom will have their own workspace directory without them getting mixed up with each others' files.

 On a Codio server, you don't have any other users (unless you add them) and Codio automatically creates a user called `codio`.